 The sexless Nymph can spend month or years free-living in the undergrowth waiting again for another host and for another blood meal, after which again it will detach itself from the host.
 Depending on the tick species it may go through several nymph stages before it molts into a sexually mature adult tick.

 The adult tick will again sit and wait for a host.
 This waiting actually is known as “questing”.
-At all, a tick spends most of its live waiting on the ground, in the undergrowth, on shrubs or grasses.
+At all, a tick spends most of its life waiting on the ground, in the undergrowth, on shrubs or grasses.
 The female Adult tick needs the blood of the host to produce up to 3,000 eggs.
 A full-bodied female tick weighs almost 200 times as much as a hungry tick.
 To take up so much blood may take the female tick up to 10 days before voluntarily leaving her victim.
 The male tick can fertilize the eggs of the female without any further blood meal.

 When a host is found, the tick may walk around for a couple of hours until it finds a suitable bite site.
 It then cuts through the skin with its jaw claws and anchors its “harpoon-like spike” (the hypostome) into the wound.
 The small wound cuts capillaries from which blood flows, a tick is a so-called pool feeder.
 Before taking blood in, the tick releases a saliva secret, which contains several important components.